mascidocs/mascidocs.github.io/index.md

 # mascidocs
-Repository for Masci-Docs website.
-I haven't worked on anything yet, but I have plans.
+repository for mascidocs website. i haven't worked on anything yet, but i have plans.

-## I am still working on:
+## i am still working on:
-+ Website
++ website
-+ Notes (Markdown)
++ notes (Markdown)
-+ PDFs
++ pdfs

-random text here
+## to-do
++ gather notes from batch server and anywhere else
++ plan what to do after that